Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 categories: MacRuby
 ---

-In this content, how to create a simple application.
-This content may have an essence to create an application using MacRuby.
+In this content, describe how to create a simple application.
+This content have some essences to create an application using MacRuby.

-An application's User Interface will be designed in like a below.
+Show an application’s User Interface in following figure.
 We will call this application "StopWatch".

 ![image](/images/en/intro-stopwatch/stopwatch.png)